amballa/Lambda-Project/index.md

     - 80,332 records from 1910 to 2014 with date, location, coordinates, shape of object, duration, and eyewitness comments.

 2. TMDB 5000 Movie (The Movie Database via Kaggle)
-    - 10,866 movie titles from 1960 to 2015 with information such as release date, cast, genre, plot summary, IMDB rating, production budget, and worldwide revenue.
+    - 10,866 movie titles from 1960 to 2015 with information such as release date, cast, genre, plot summary, IMDB rating, production budget, and box office revenue .

 3. US Population by Year (US Census Bureau)
     - Resident population of the United States from 1900 to 2020.